Is another sports defamation lawsuit on the way?

-Entrepreneurs, startups and marketing companies often find themselves on the wrong end of a defamation firing squad — pegged by malicious word-bullets.
-Hey, it a competitive market out there – and some people cross the acceptable competition line in an (usually ill-fated) attempt to gain an edge.
+Entrepreneurs, startups, and marketing companies often find themselves on the wrong end of a defamation firing squad — pegged by malicious word-bullets.
+Hey, it’s a competitive market out there – and some people cross the acceptable competition line in an (usually ill-fated) attempt to gain edge.

-If you are dealing with an unwanted entrepreneur, startup or marketing defamation situation, get in touch with Kelly / Warner Law.
+If you’re dealing with an unwanted entrepreneur, startup or marketing defamation situation, get in touch with Kelly / Warner Law.
 Libel and slander law is our forte – but more than that, not only are we lawyers, but we’re tech entrepreneurs, too — just like you.

-Listen-UP work-from-home bizopp operators: the Federal Trade Commission is on the hunt for people who offer bogus business opportunities, or “biz-opps.”
+Work-from-home bizopp operators: the Federal Trade Commission is on the hunt for people who offer bogus business opportunities, or “bizopps.”
 If you’re running a deceitful work-at-home marketing scheme, it may be time to go legit or shut ‘er down.

 Last week, the FTC announced the seizure of several work-at-home operations that promised prospective participants the world – and then delivered bupkis.
 The now-neutered scheme worked thusly:

-- Phase One: The bizop offered work-at-home starter kits ranging from $37 to $99.
+- Phase One: The bizopp offered work-at-home starter kits ranging from $37 to $99.
 Presumably, these kits instructed buyers on how to establish and run their own online marketing companies.

-- Phase Two: Once an individual purchased the kit, the bizop marketer added him or her to a mailing list and proceed to bombard their inbox with add-on offers costing between $3,000 and $12,000, like coaching and website development programs, in addition to tax filing and drop shipping services.
+- Phase Two: Once an individual purchased the kit, the bizopp marketer added him or her to a mailing list, and then proceed to bombard their inbox with add-on offers costing between $3,000 and $12,000, like coaching and website development programs, in addition to tax filing and drop shipping services.
 Buyers were encouraged to put the costs of these add-ons on credit cards.
 According to the FTC, none of the programs offered were of any value.

-- Phase Three: In the third phase of the bizop scheme, marketers pretended to offer coaching services to participants, but instead used the coaching time to pitch more add-ons.
+- Phase Three: In the third phase of the bizopp scheme, marketers pretended to offer coaching services to participants, but instead used the coaching time to pitch more add-ons.

 “This case halts a massive scam that bilked consumers out of millions for useless work-at-home kits and business coaching services,” explained Director of the Bureau of Consumer Protection, Jessica Rich.
 “The defendants duped consumers into thinking they could earn thousands working from home.
 Protecting consumers from such pernicious schemes remains a top priority,” she concluded.